echasnovski/mini.nvim/readmes/mini-comment.md

 - Allows custom hooks before and after successful commenting.
 - Configurable options for some nuanced behavior.

+Notes:
+- To use tree-sitter aware commenting, global value of 'commentstring' should be `''` (empty string).
+This is the default value in Neovim>=0.9, so make sure to not set it manually.

 ## Installation

 This plugin can be installed as part of 'mini.nvim' library (**recommended**) or as a standalone Git repository.